A. Our appointment

 Our fee estimates do not include any expenses or payments to third parties which we may have to incur on your behalf.
 These are known as “disbursements”.
 Examples of disbursements are travel expenses, telephone call charges, experts’ fees, Counsel’s fees, stamp duty and search fees.

 The hourly rates charged are recalculated in January each year to take account of general inflationary pressures.
-You will be notified of any increase in those rates.
+We will notify you of any increase in those rates.

 To help you budget, it is our normal policy to send interim bills on a regular basis as and when appropriate and these are to be regarded as final bills for the work done to the date stated on the bill and not as a request for payment on account.
 At any time you can request a copy of our itemised costing spreadsheet and electronic time recording which is used to prepare the invoices.